 Oily skin greatly benefits from ice rubs.
-The simplest way of doing this is by wrapping a few cubes of ice in a flannel or cotton cloth and gently applying it on your face.
+Simply wrap a few cubes of ice in a flannel or cotton cloth and gently apply it on your face.

 Benefits Of An Ice Rub

-- Soothes oily skin, reduces inflammation, puffy eyes and skin irritations.
-Gives your skin a smooth, oil- free, fresh feel.
+- Soothes oily-sensitive skin, reduces inflammation, puffy eyes and skin irritations.
+Gives your skin a smooth, oil-free, fresh feel.

 - Prepares your skin for better absorption of products.

 - Reduces skin damage from sun exposure, prevents lines and wrinkles.

 - For more skin benefits, prepare your ice cubes with natural ingredients like tomato, pomegranate, green tea, aloe vera, cucumber, grape juice and rose water.

 5. Detox Your Skin With A Face Mask/ Face Pack

 With your busy morning schedule it might be difficult to fit in half an hour of skin time.
 In such times, a quick 10-minute face pack while you prepare your breakfast can be ideal.